iterorganization/YAFLT/doc/introduction.md

 ## The theory

 To see which equations and logic are implemented look at the documentation of the python interface of the code.
+In essence the magnetic fieldlines are followed in an axysymmetric magnetic field in the cylindrical coordinate system and its segments are tested if they intersect any geometry with Embree.

 ## Parallelism

-The parallelism is not done in the C++ code but it is prepared in a way to be used parallel in threads (OpenMP).
-Current way parallelism is exploited via Cython OpenMP interface so that the settings of number of threads is controlled dynamically and can be operated by users of higher level interfaces.
+The code is run in parallel mode in the main functions runFLT in the C++ code.
+Users can control the number of CPUs to be used in parallel.

 ## Build